Marie Sherlock

-Marie Sherlock is an Irish Labour Party politician who has been a Senator for the Labour Panel since April 2020.
+Marie Sherlock is an Irish Labour Party politician who has been a Teachta Dála (TD) for the Dublin Central constituency since the 2024 general election.
+She previously served as a Senator on the Labour Panel from 2020 to 2024.

 Early life and education

 Sherlock is from Carrignavar, County Cork.
 She attended Colaiste An Chroi Naofa before graduating with a Bachelor of Arts in Economics and Political Science from Trinity College Dublin, a Master of Arts in Economics from University College Dublin, and a Master of Philosophy in Land Economy from the University of Cambridge.

 Political career

-She represented the Cabra-Glasnevin local electoral area on Dublin City Council from 2019 to 2020 and was the party's Head of Manifesto Development.
+She represented the Cabra-Glasnevin local electoral area on Dublin City Council from 2019 to 2020, and was the party's Head of Manifesto Development.

-At the Seanad election in March/April 2020, she was elected to Seanad Éireann on the Labour Panel.
+At the 2020 Seanad election, she was elected to Seanad Éireann on the Labour Panel.

-Declan Meenagh was co-opted to Sherlock's seat on Dublin City Council following her election to the Seanad.
 She was also a researcher for the Party of European Socialists in the European Parliament and was a trade union official and economic advisor to SIPTU for over 10 years.

+On July 2024, Sherlock was selected by the Labour Party to contest the Dublin Central constituency at the 2024 general election.
+Sherlock secured the final seat available at the expense of Gerry Hutch.